9th8/up-to-date-real-world-haskell/0-why-haskell.md

 as output.
 Given the same inputs, these functions always return the same results.
 This is a core idea behind functional programming.

-Along with not modifying data, our Haskell functions usually don\'t talk to the external world; we call these functions *pure*.
+Along with not modifying data, our Haskell functions usually don't talk to the external world; we call these functions *pure*.
 We make a strong distinction between pure code and the parts of our programs that read or write files, communicate over network connections, or make robot arms